Alpha Decay

 \[ ^{241}_{95}Am \rightarrow \text{ } ^{237}_{93}Np + \text{ } ^{4}_{2}\alpha \]

-Interaction with Matter: As alpha particles travel through matter, they interact intensely with the atoms they encounter, primarily through ionization.
+4. High Ionization: As alpha particles travel through matter, they interact intensely with the atoms they encounter, primarily through ionization.
+Their kinetic energy is high enough to cause significant ionization.
 Due to their positive charge, alpha particles strongly attract the negatively charged electrons in atoms, causing these electrons to be stripped away.
 This ionization process results in the alpha particle losing energy rapidly as it moves through the material.

 Applications of Alpha Decay